 We will contact you to discuss your child’s technology needs and talk about the Hopecam program.
 We’ll go over basic questions, such as: Do you have high-speed internet in the home?
 Does your child have access to a computer on a regular basis?
 How long will your child be homebound?

 We will get your child set up with the right equipment and technology.
-Our tablets come installed with Skype.
-Skype is free, easy to use and available for download here.
+Our tablets come installed with a video conferencing app.

 Connecting with the SChool